Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 I would be lying if I gave the cliché line that “I’ve always had a passion for photo and video.”
 It’s something that didn’t develop until college, while studying communication at the Edward R. Murrow College of Communication.
 I originally wanted to be a television news reporter, but when I saw how the technical side of things were run, I was hooked on video production.

 After graduation, I spent time at Microsoft Production Studios, did freelance work for Animal Planet’s Treehouse Masters, and then took a full-time position at a marketing company in Seattle.
-I spent three years shooting and editing feature stories, client testimonials, short documentaries, instructional videos, and whatever other projects came my way.
+I spent three years shooting and editing brand videos, client testimonial video, short documentaries, instructional videos, and whatever other projects came my way.

 I’ve had the opportunity to share inspiring stories, which have reached thousands of people, and hopefully inspired them too.
 Putting stories into video form is invigorating, I feel that it’s my purpose in life.
 That, and golf.
 But I seriously doubt I’ll ever make a living doing that.